librenms/librenms/doc/INSTALL.md

     mkdir rrd logs
     chown www-data:www-data rrd/

-Note that if you're not running Ubuntu, you may need to change the owner to whomever the webserver runs as.
+> NOTE: If you're not running Ubuntu, you may need to change the owner to whomever the webserver runs as.

 Next, add the following to `/etc/apache2/sites-available/librenms.conf`